Eleven years ago, my brother bought dozens of bitcoins, and after losing the password, a hacker went through great efforts to help retrieve them

 The result showed that Michael clicked to create this password on May 15, 2013, at 4:10:40 PM…

-In November of last year, Joe and Bruno initially kept this astonishing news from Michael.
-They customized a huge foam board inscribed with a $1.6 million award for Michael and successfully shipped this board to Barcelona by plane.
+In November last year, Joe and Bruno initially kept this astonishing news from Michael.
+They customized a huge foam board that read "Awarding Michael $1.6 million" and successfully shipped it to Barcelona by plane.

-Then, while Michael was in front of the camera recounting how he lost this enormous wealth, Joe and Bruno suddenly appeared before him, informing him of this good news with a medal!
+Then, while Michael was on camera recounting how he lost this enormous wealth, Joe and Bruno suddenly appeared in front of him, informing him of this good news with a medal!

 All three were overjoyed.